-From the earliest stages of our engagement with potential counterparties we communicate our expectations through the Code and through the Compliance protocol within our standard contractual clauses.
+From the earliest stages of our engagement with potential counterparties we communicate our expectations through the Code and through greater detail in the Compliance protocol within our standard contractual clauses.

-Risk based due diligence and pre-qualification
+Risk-based due diligence and pre-qualification

-Our selection and identification of suppliers, co-developers, vendors, and other contractors is based on a pre-qualification assessment covering multiple criteria, including but not limited to workforce conditions and health and safety performance of the suppliers and their supply chain.
+Our selection and identification of suppliers, co-developers, vendors, and other contractors is based on a range of due diligence and pre-qualification assessments.